 - Tags: As with posts, it is possible to assign tags.

 - Attributes: Attributes are product-related characteristics.
 For example, you can have a Size attribute if you sell clothes.
 Once the attribute is created, click on the Configure Terms link to enter all possible values (S, M, L, XL, XXL, etc.).

 Let’s now focus on adding products.

-When you get to the add product page, you’ll realize that it is quite similar to the one used to create a post.
+When you get to the Add new product page (Products > Add New), you’ll realize that it is quite similar to the one used to create a post.

 It is possible to add:

-But above all, a Product Data meta box is available under the visual editor to configure its features.
+But above all, a Product Data meta box is available under the visual editor to set up its features.

-7 tabs are available.
-The first one allows us to define the kind of product to be created:
+6 tabs are available.
+The first one, General tab, enables us to define the kind of product to be created: